AplaProject/apla-docs-en/introduction/api2.rst

 Response

-* *name* - smart contract name.
+* *name* - smart contract name,
-* *[vde]* - specify *true*, if you need to recieve the information about the contract from VDE.
-In the other case you don't need to specify this parameter.
+* *[vde]* - specify *true*, if you need to recieve the information about the contract from VDE, in the other case you don't need to specify this parameter.

 .. code::